 Actual financial experience will not coincide exactly with assumed financial experience because the future cannot be predicted with certainty.
 The System, by policy of the Retirement Board, completes an actuarial experience study once every four or five years to compare assumed and actual experience.
 Copies of the experience study reports are available in the Retirement Office.
 The most recent experience study was completed concurrent with the June 30, 2019 valuation.
-Based on this analysis, the Board adopted changes to the demographic assumptions (retirement rates, mortality rates, disability rates and merit/longevity salary changes) to be used with the June 30, 2019 valuation.
+Based on this analysis, the Board adopted changes to the demographic assumptions (retirement rates, mortality rates, disability rates and merit/longevity salary changes) to be first used with the June 30, 2019 valuation.

-During the fiscal year 2021, the financial markets performed greater than expectation.
-The actual net investment return, on a market value basis, was approximately 28.3% which is more than the actuarial rate of return assumption of 6.75% for that period.
-The market value of System assets increased \$660.7 million in 2021.
-On an actuarial basis, System assets increased \$261.6 million.
+During the fiscal year 2022, the financial markets performed worse than the expectation.
+The actual net investment return, on a market value basis, was approximately -10.1% which is lower than the actuarial rate of return assumption of 6.75%.
+The market value of System assets decreased \$374.0 million in 2022.
+However, on an actuarial basis, System assets increased \$144.3 million due to asset smoothing of prior investment gains and losses, including the 28.3% return from the prior fiscal year.

-On the liability side, the System had a \$77.8 million increase in actuarial liabilities.
-The liabilities increased by \$107.2 million due to normal annual liability growth which were offset by \$29.4 million due to the System's actual experience gain.
+On the liability side, the System had a \$131.8 million increase in actuarial liabilities.
+The liabilities increased by \$107.7 million due to normal annual liability growth and an additional actuarial loss of \$24.1 million due to the System's actual experience loss.